 All employees of governmental policing agencies worldwide who directly deliver police services to the public are eligible for the award.
 Agencies may submit for consideration as many projects as they wish.
 While problem-oriented policing is frequently associated with the term "community policing," this award is not designed to honor all policing initiatives that some believe may fall under the "community policing" heading.
 Rather, the Goldstein Award recognizes problem-oriented approaches to specific crime and disorder problems.
 Submissions must address all four phases of the SARA problem-solving model.

 Previously submitted entries are not eligible, except that previous non-finalist and non-winning entries may be resubmitted if significant new work has been completed.
 To resubmit, the entry must include 1) a complete summary of all the changes from the prior submission, 2) a copy of the prior submission, and 3) a detailed explanation of why the resubmission is warranted (e.g., further analysis and assessment data, or new responses devised and used).
 Note: This additional information does not count against the submission word limit.

 Submission Instructions for Herman Goldstein Award

-You must upload your project to our Goldstein Submissions page on or before June 1st, 2013.
+You must submit your project to our Goldstein Submissions email address on or before June 1st, 2015.
 Please take the following steps to prepare your submission: